bonnett89/x-platform-appium-boilerplate/README.md

 #### To run Android tests:
 ```
-$ rake andorid_cucumber
+$ rake android_cucumber
 ```
-This works exactly the same as the ios tests above.
+This works exactly the same as the iOS tests above.

 ### Android Caveats
 - An Android Virtual Device must be running before tests are started.